 Perched on Sydney’s northernmost point, the Barrenjoey Lighthouse Walk will take you 91m above sea level to behold expansive ocean views that span from Broken Bay to Ku-ring-gai Chase National Park and the Central Coast.
 Barrenjoey Lighthouse is an easy walk along the picturesque Barrenjoey track and pods of whales can often be seen frolicking from the lookout during migration season.
 Despite the Palm Beach beacon’s noteworthy cultural heritage, Barrenjoey Lighthouse is perhaps most famous due to its Home & Away heyday!
 Barrenjoey Lighthouse is one of the most iconic sights on Sydney's northern beaches and makes a lovely day trip from Sydney, and the hilltop parkland is perfect for a picnic with million-dollar views.

-Lookouts In Sydney Location: Ku-ring-gai Chase National Park
+Location: Ku-ring-gai Chase National Park

 6. Dudley Page Reserve

+This is one of our favourite lookouts in Sydney!
 Tucked away in the backstreets of Sydney’s eastern suburbs, Dudley Page Reserve is an elevated parkland popular with families and tourist buses alike!
 The striking sunset views across the city skyline, with the Harbour Bridge and Opera House at its centre, are hard to beat.
 There is a playground for little ones, plus a fantastic bike track, a cricket pitch and a fitness station (which also serves as a playground most of the time!).
 The huge open space is ideal for frisbee and ball games with one of Sydney’s most breathtaking views.

-Lookouts In Sydney Location: Military Road, Dover Heights
+Location: Military Road, Dover Heights

 7. Wendy's Secret Garden

-Lookouts In Sydney Location: Lavender St, Lavender Bay
+Location: Lavender St, Lavender Bay

 8. The Gap Sydney